AI-Planning/statespace/README.md

 Rigid predicates are not stored as they never change during planning.

 Web-Planner uses breadth-first search and will ignore a previously visited state, which explains why some children may appear to be missing from the statespace.
+Previously found states are not connected to keep the graph as a tree structure, however previous states can reappear in new nodes if desired.

 ## References
 For more information see our paper [WEB PLANNER: A Tool to Develop Classical Planning Domains and Visualize Heuristic State-Space Search](http://icaps17.icaps-conference.org/workshops/UISP/uisp17proceedings.pdf#page=36)